 “We’re seeing an extremely high response time for requests made to your site (at times, over 2 seconds to fetch a single URL).
 This has resulted in us severely limiting the number of URLs we’ll crawl from your site, and you’re seeing that in Fetch as Google as well.
 My recommendation would be to make sure that your server is fast & responsive across the board.
 As our systems see a reduced response time, they’ll automatically ramp crawling back up (which gives you more room to use Fetch as Google too). “

 Having a snappy response time for your site will help aid the crawling process.
 If your site isn’t currently up to scratch in that regard, Google will recognise any improvements going forward, adjusting the crawl rate accordingly.

 Manage Your Sitemap

 Your sitemap file plays a key role in determining which content from your site will be crawled and indexed.
 It provides a direct route to the pages on your site and is prioritised above the standard site crawl in terms of identifying links, as the links in a sitemap are deemed as more important.

 With this in mind, you want to ensure that there isn’t any unnecessary clutter within your sitemap file, nor should there be malformed URLs, non-existent pages, etc. Having unnecessary pages being crawled through the sitemap which no longer exist or are redirecting creates unneeded clutter, taking up a part of your overall crawl allocation.

 You should routinely check your sitemap file for any errors or unnecessary URLs that have been included.
-This can be done by checking out the Sitemaps section within Google Search Console, as well as running a crawl of the sitemap in Screaming Frog, identifying any issues under the Response Codes tab, as well as the Directives section.
+This can be done by checking out the Sitemaps section within Google Search Console.
+You can also run a crawl of the sitemap in Screaming Frog, identifying any issues under the Response Codes tab, as well as the Directives section.